Call or email to schedule today!

-Dr. Samanich is board certified both by the American Board of Genetics and Genomics and by the American Board of Pediatrics.
+Dr. Samanich is board certified both by the American Board of Genetics and Genomics.
 After attaining her medical degree at the Albert Einstein College of Medicine, Dr. Samanich completed a residency in Pediatrics, then a fellowship in Genetics at the Children's Hospital at Montefiore.
 She then continued to work at the Children's Hospital for over 10 years.
 During her time, she served as Co-Director of the Williams Center.
 She also specialized in the care of children with craniofacial disorders and worked with families and a research team for children with hearing impairment.

 She enjoys working with children and families with a wide array of neurodevelopmental and physical challenges, both for diagnosis and genetic counseling.
 Common reasons children and adults come for evaluation are Ehlers-Danlos syndrome, Hearing Impairment, Autism, Developmental Delays, Seizures, Short Stature and Family History of a genetic disorder.
 She works closely with families to try to find answers and optimize care for their particular needs.